 Read More: Things to Do in Red Lodge, MT

 11. Big Timber

 Between Bozeman and Billings, Big Timber is a small town with an excellent reputation for outdoor adventure.
 The picturesque Crazy Mountains define much of the background of Big Timber.
 And the community is a premier access point into the Absaroka-Beartooth Wilderness.

 Adventures from Big Timber include backpacking, hiking, and exploring places like Natural Bridge State Park.
 The experience most associated with Big Timber, however, is fly fishing.
 Anglers from across the globe come to Big Timber to fish in the Yellowstone or Boulder Rivers.
 Several outfitters in Big Timber are happy to help make that happen.

 The community and culture of Big Timber also adds to memorable vacations.
 The Crazy Mountain Museum is worth checking out on a visit.
 This educational space details the history behind Sweet Grass County, including visits from Lewis and Clark.
 Other attractions in Big Timber include Big Timber Falls and the Yellowstone River Trout Hatchery.

 Accommodation: Where to Stay in Big Timber

-Much like any best small town in Montana, the mountains aren’t far from sight in Lewistown.
+Much like any best small town in Montana, the mountains aren't far from sight in Lewistown.
 Several prominent ranges surround this town of approximately 6,000 residents, including the Big Snowy Mountains.
-Outdoor adventure, including fly fishing, hiking, and exploring ice caves are common from Lewistown.
+Outdoor adventures, including fly fishing, hiking, and exploring ice caves are common from Lewistown.

 Lewistown is a lively place throughout much of the year but especially come summer.
 Significant events and festivals bring Fergus County and the surrounding region together in Lewistown.
 Annual celebrations include the summer Chokecherry Festival and Central Montana Fair.
 Music on Main is another fun summer celebration that takes place each Wednesday in downtown.